djthread/todo/README.md

 ### Lines We Need to Write

-Many lines come free with the new app generators, but if we attempt to narrow the lines that we would need to write to make the applications go, then these required approximately
+Many lines come free with the new app generators, but if we attempt to narrow the lines that we would need to write to make the applications go, unit tests included, then these required approximately

   * LiveView
-    * 70 lines of Elixir
+    * 123 lines of Elixir
     * 13 lines of HTML template code
   * Angular
     * 274 lines of TypeScript